huangderek02/MarketStructure/items/report.md

 Location: https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/tree/main/app/src/main/java/com/example/marketstructure

 Description:
-When we create a new account, normally it will linked the account with firebase authentication services and cloud firestore which editing user details might get some errors.
-For instance, User update profile, normally user will get update realtime at cloud firestore.
+When we create a new account, normally it will linked the account with firebase authentication services and cloudfirestore which editing user details might get some errors.
+For instance, User update profile, normally user will get update realtime at cloudfirestore.
 Unfortunately, Firebase authentication services need more implementation to update the user authentication realtime.

 Work around solution:
 Try to understand the firebase re authentication method to fix these issue